Finding a Top Financial Advisor Firm in Omaha, Nebraska

 Silverleaf Advisor Group, LLC

-Rounding out our list of the top financial advisor firms in Omaha is Silverleaf Advisor Group, LLC.
-The firm has $110.41 million in assets under management (AUM).
-Even though that’s the lowest AUM on this list, Silverleaf Advisor Group has the second-most financial advisors on staff, with seven advisors.
+Silverleaf Advisor Group, LLC has $110.41 million in assets under management (AUM).
+Even though that’s among the lowest AUMs on this list, Silverleaf Advisor Group has a rather large staff of seven advisors.
 One of those advisors is a chartered financial analyst (CFA).

 Most clients of Silverleaf Advisor Group are individuals but the firm also serves charitable organizations, insurance companies and other corporations.
 While the firm is a fiduciary, employees may receive commissions from selling certain products because the firm is fee-based.